ROBROICH/SAP_AND_AZURE_IOT_DEMO/README.md

 The intention is to have a repeatable and public SAP and Azure IoT demo based on:

-- Azure Raspberry emulator
+* Azure Raspberry emulator

--Azure IoT Hub and Logic App
+* Azure IoT Hub and Logic App

--Public SAP demo system
+* Public SAP demo system